All Episodes

 I think you sent it to me, didn't you?

-Did you send it to you when I posted it?
+Did you send it to me?

-I sent it to you just to kind of give you some background and maybe a little psychology And into why I am the way I am.
+I sent it to you just to kind of give you some background and maybe a little psychology into why I am the way I am.

-Um, what would compel me to actually, as a grown man, dress up like Donald Trump and go out in public like that?
+What would compel me to actually, as a grown man, dress up like Donald Trump and go out in public like that?

 She was a young girl.

-So Trump had like a press conference to say everybody deserves a second chance.
+So Trump had like a press conference to say, everybody deserves a second chance.

-We're gonna get her back in there, we're not gonna kick her out.
+We're not going to kick her out.

-She could compete for the crown, okay?
+She could compete for the crown.

 She's a talented young lady.